Siya0829/PostgreSQL/README.md

 ORDER BY loan_type;

 --7 Explore whether longer loan terms have resulted in significantly higher or lower interest rates over the years, showing the evolution of risk perception.
--- This query groups loans into different tenure buckets and tracks the average interest rate for each group over the years, allowing you to see how loan tenure correlates with interest rates and if lenders are offering different rates based on loan durations over time.
+-- This query groups loans into different tenure buckets and tracks the average interest rate for each group over the years, allowing to see how loan tenure correlates with interest rates and if lenders are offering different rates based on loan durations over time.

 WITH loan_trends AS (
     SELECT